(part 1 here)

 The book ends with Kate listing 6 lessons God has taught her through her children: God is in control (although I think it’s debatable whether or not Kate fully realizes this yet), God is gracious and strong, etc.

 I found myself a bit disappointed that the book ends at this point, when the sextuplets are still so small.
-However, as I mentioned at the outset, the Gosselins already have at least one more book ready to roll off the presses, and we have learned that where there’s publicity to be had, the Gosselins will usually have it.
+However, where there’s publicity to be had, the Gosselins will usually have it.
 Stay tuned for the next printed installment of the Gosselins’ adventures.